 Financial loss to the industry in 2008/09 due to JD was estimated at around $18 million per year.
 Key drivers of this loss were deaths and euthanasia of deer on farm, sub-optimal production in sub-clinically affected finishing stock, and very slightly lower reproductive performance in infected breeding stock.

 Ruminant species are the main hosts for MAP.
 From a farming perspective the most important hosts are cattle, deer, and sheep.
 The organism can also be found in a wide range of other ruminants and, occasionally, non-ruminant species.

 JD affects farmed animals worldwide.
-The disease is probably more of a problem in farmed ruminants than in wild ruminants because of the higher density of animals on farms, which leads to higher contact rates between infected and susceptible animals and higher levels of contamination than would be found in the wild.
+It is probably more of a problem in farmed ruminants than in wild ruminants because of the higher density of animals on farms, which leads to higher contact rates between infected and susceptible animals and higher levels of contamination than would be found in the wild.

 JD affects the small intestine.
 Typically, the bacteria enters the young deer by ingestion of infected faeces or milk and is then taken into the host’s own cells near the small intestine.
 The bacteria then sits dormant until triggered to multiply.
 The exact trigger(s) are not well understood and could range from various stresses like nutrition, climate, social stress, long distance transport and parasite burden.
 The trigger may also be influenced by the genotype of the animal.

 Once triggered, the bacteria multiply and the host's immune system responds in an attempt to control the growing infection.
 The struggle between the bacteria and the host causes the wall of the intestine to thicken and this reduces the ability of the host to absorb nutrients from its food, resulting in diarrhoea and weight loss.
 The infection begins to spread from the small intestine into the nearby lymph nodes causing Tb-like lesions.
 On occasion, lesions caused by MAP can be found in lymph nodes elsewhere in the body but this is usually associated with severe infection.